B-10. Internal Controls

 Indiana University is a public university with funding coming from student fees and from taxpayer dollars through state appropriation.
 As a public university, we are accountable to the State of Indiana and its taxpayers.
 We are held to the highest standards of accountability and conduct.
 Indiana University has several internal control policies that are intended to protect the university and its employees.
 It’s important that all employees understand these policies and their application to daily work.

 If any employee knows or suspects that other university employees are engaged in theft, fraud, embezzlement, fiscal misconduct or violation of university financial policies, it is their responsibility to immediately notify the Internal Audit department or the appropriate campus police department.
 All investigations will be conducted in the strictest of confidence.
-The names of those communicating information will only be revealed if legal action requires disclosure of names.
+The names of those communicating information will only be revealed if legal action requires the disclosure of names.

 Similar to the Whistleblower Policy, employees who know or suspect violations of law or university financial policies must notify appropriate officials – in this case, the Internal Audit department or University Police Department.
 There is also an anonymous, online reporting hotline.